Swimming is an excellent form of low-impact exercise for seniors so today we will talk about swimming exercises for seniors!

 Whatever the reason, a pair of swimming goggles helps keep your eyes free of water.
 They are also great if you like to dive and want to see in front of you.

-Some people have a really hard time keeping water out of their nose and nostrils.
+Some people have a really hard time keeping water out of their noses and nostrils.
 The chemicals in swimming pool water can really irritate your sinuses and it’s a very uncomfortable feeling to have water in your nose.

 This is where a nose clip or nose plugs can help.
 A nose clip simply compresses your nostrils shut and the plugs plug the nostrils to keep water out.